Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Discussion

 While neither SN emission nor TDE emission are solely able to replicate the emission seen from \jz, and the X-rays likely originate from an underlying AGN, it is also possible that the emission from ASASSN-17jz has multiple physical origins, with a transient event occurring in an AGN.
 These are the types of scenarios commonly invoked to explain the observations of other ANTs, and we discuss these possibilities here.
 In these scenarios, we assume that the late-time emission is driven by the underlying AGN, while the emission up to the first few hundred days after peak is dominated by a transient event.

-By far the most similar event to ASASSN-17jz in both photometric and spectroscopic properties is CSS100217, which \citet{drake11} suggested was the result of an SN~IIn occurring in or near the NLSy1 AGN of its host galaxy.
-SNe~IIn result from SNe which are surrounded by dense CSM, and models of SN ejecta interacting with both a CSM shell and a CSM wind are able to replicate the rise and early decline of both the multiband and bolometric light curves of \jz.
+By far the most similar event to ASASSN-17jz in both photometric and spectroscopic properties is CSS100217, which \citet{drake11} suggested was the result of an SN~IIn occurring in or near the NLSy1 AGN of its host galaxy. \edit1{In their discovery paper for the transient PS1-10adi, \citet{kankare17} identified CSS100217 as a similar event, and also consider an SN occurring in an existing AGN a plausible explanation for these transients.} SNe~IIn result from SNe which are surrounded by dense CSM, and models of SN ejecta interacting with both a CSM shell and a CSM wind are able to replicate the rise and early decline of both the multiband and bolometric light curves of \jz.
 The blackbody evolution of \jz{} is consistent with that of CSS100217 in all three aspects, and while the constant temperature evolution and high luminosity of \jz{} are not similar to those of SNe~IIn like SN~2010jl, this could perhaps be explained by the underlying AGN contributing to the emission.
 The spectra are extremely similar to those of CSS100217 as well.
-Unfortunately, we do not have a UV spectrum of an SN~IIn, nor were there UV spectra obtained of CSS100217 at early times, so we cannot comment on how similar the UV spectra of \jz{} might be to those of other SNe~IIn or SN+AGN transients.
+Unfortunately, UV spectra were not obtained of CSS100217 at early times, so we cannot comment on how similar the UV spectra of \jz{} might be to that event transients.

 CSS100217 was also analyzed by \citet{frederick20}, and they conclude that the event was not an SN, but was instead a peculiar AGN flare.
 Their reasoning was somewhat flawed, however, in that it is explicitly stated by \citet{frederick20} that (among other reasons) CSS100217 is likely not an SN owing to the lack of P~Cygni profiles in the spectra.
-Such profiles are not always present in the spectra of Type IIn SNe \citep[e.g.,][]{filippenko97}, and so this detail cannot be used to reject CSS100217 as an SN~IIn.
+Such profiles are not always present in the spectra of Type IIn SNe \citep[e.g.,][]{filippenko97}, and so this detail cannot be used to reject CSS100217 as an SN~IIn. \edit1{Further, their analysis is more focused on whether a SN alone can explain the observed emission from CSS100217, rather than whether some of the observed features of that flare could be due to an SN while others are caused by the underlying AGN.
+For example, they point out that while SNe~IIn can exhibit \ion{Fe}{2} lines in their spectra at late times, CSS100217 exhibited these features throughout the flare. \citet{frederick20} use this as a piece of evidence against the SN interpretation, but do not consider the possibility that these lines are caused by an underlying AGN, and that an SN could produce some of the other observed features.
+Thus, while we agree that CSS100217 (and \jz) were not likely caused solely by an SN, we consider an SN+AGN scenario a viable interpretation for both events.}

 Given the similarity of the early-time light curve to those of SNe~IIn and the similarity in all aspects to CSS100217, which can plausibly be explained as an SN~IIn in a NLSy1 host, we conclude that an SN~IIn in a NLSy1 host galaxy accompanied by late-time activity from the AGN is a very plausible explanation for ASASSN-17jz.